taogen-docs/resources-of-learning/#cs-foundations.md

 ### Computer Architecture

+Prime

+- Code: The Hidden Language of Computer Hardware and Software (1999) by Charles Petzold
+- The Elements of Computing Systems: Building a Modern Computer from First Principles (2005) by Noam Nisan, Shimon Schocken
+- Introduction to Computing Systems: From Bits and Gates to C and Beyond (2003) by Yale N. Patt and Sanjay J. Patel (**ICS**)

 Must Read

 - **Computer Organization and Design: the Hardware/Software Interface** (5th, 2013) by David A Patterson John L Hennessy and John L. Hennessy
 - **Computer Architecture: A Quantitative Approach** (6th, 2017) by David A Patterson John L Hennessy and John L. Hennessy
 - **Computer Systems: A Programmer‘s Perspective** (3rd, 2015) by Randal E.Bryant, David O'Hallaron (**CSAPP**)
-- Introduction to Computing Systems: From Bits and Gates to C and Beyond (2003) by Yale N. Patt and Sanjay J. Patel (**ICS**)

 Some More

 - Computer Organization and Architecture: Designing for Performance (9th, 2012) by William Stallings
 - Structured Computer Organization (6th, 2012) by Andrew S. Tanenbaum, Todd Austin
-- The Little Schemer by Daniel P. Friedman
-- How to Design Programs: An Introduction to Programming and Computing by Matthias Felleisen

 Computation